 For all the latest bus news from London and the immediate area:

 The best site for general bus news is hosted by the London Omnibus Traction Society.
 Members of the society also receive a monthly newsletter (i.e. snail mail) packed with full information on all goings on.
 The following official sites are also worth checking for news:

-Transport for London: note press centre, Bus service changes, real time travel information, bus service consultation, and tender results.
+Transport for London: note press centre, Bus service changes, real time travel information, bus service consultation, route performance reports, and tender results.

 (For other operator websites see the Operators & Garages page.)